okwon78/Image2Vec/README.md

 ```

 Computing the cosine similarity takes too long in order to calculate all the distance of images because its time complexity is big o of n squared.
 So I also use spotify's annoy to compute nearest neighbors.
-This Algorithm is one of teh popular the Approximate Nearest Neighbors Algorithms.
+This Algorithm is one of the popular the Approximate Nearest Neighbors Algorithms.
 Usually, the ANN Algorithms are much faster than general Nearest neighbor search.